userabuser/laravel5-braintree/README.md

 ### Credits

-Thanks to the [Abodeo/laravel-stripe](https://github.com/Abodeo/laravel-stripe) package, as I used it as a starting point.
+Thanks to the [bradleyboy/laravel-braintree](https://github.com/bradleyboy/laravel-braintree) package.
+I used it as a base and converted it into Laravel 5.